confluentinc/ksql/design-proposals/klip-5-internal-schemas-for-KSQL-engine.md

 ## Test Plan

 Tests for supporting quoted identifiers will be added.
+This includes tests for identifiers with periods, reserved words such as "SELECT" or "ROWKEY", case sensitivity.

 All of the existing tests for different stages of query processing will indeed test the correctness of the use of internal schemas too since the internal schemas will be used for such processing.